corrode/corrode.github.io/content/blog/rust-conferences-2026/index.md

 <script>
-// Initialize conference map
-function initConferenceMap() {
+// Only show confirmed conferences on the map function initConferenceMap() {
-  // Conference data with coordinates - only confirmed conferences const conferences = [
+  const conferences = [
     {
       name: 'Rust Nation',